Simple Blood Sugar Control (the importance of Protein and Fat)

 How Protein Helps

-Protein slows down digestion and helps glucose enter the bloodstream more gradually.
-This prevents sharp spikes in insulin.
+Protein slows digestion and helps glucose enter the bloodstream more slowly.
+This, in turn, eliminates huge insulin spikes.

-Example: Instead of eating just bread, pair it with eggs and avocado.
-This keeps blood sugar more stable.
+Example: Don’t just eat bread, pair with it eggs and avocado.
+This leads to more stable blood sugar.

 The Power of Healthy Fats

-Good fats like nuts, sesame seeds, olive oil, or fish oil—also slow glucose absorption.
-When you eat carbs with some fat, it reduces the chance of blood sugar spiking.
+And good fats such as nuts, sesame seeds, olive oil or fish oil — also slow glucose absorption.
+When you consume carbohydrates with a bit of fat in the mix, it can prevent blood sugar from spiking.

-Example: A banana with a spoon of peanut butter helps avoid a sugar rush and crash.
+For example: A banana and a spoon of peanut butter prevent a sugar spike and drop.

-Try to include all three of the following in every meal:
+Aim for all three of these in every meal:

-Complex carbs – like brown rice, vegetables, fruits
+Good carbs – brown rice, vegetables, fruits etc.

-Healthy fats – like olive oil, nuts, chis seeds
+Good fats – olive oil, nuts, chis seeds etc.

 Conclusion